(2016 update: the nest is not in use this year for some unknown reason.)

 As it turns out, the eagles moved the nest to a tree nearby the old nest; if you knew exactly where to look, you could see it from the public road.
 I do know a few of the local birders found it independently.
 I showed a few birders the location on a one-on-one basis.
 I had intended to set up a weekend where members of the local birding list could come and get shown the location, but I never had the time to set that up (sorry!).

-I’ve been watching this nest since 2008 (images on flickr here).
+I’ve been watching this nest since 2008 (images from the Reeservoir area here).
 I believe the first year they nested at this location was 2007. their first successful fledge was 2009 with a single chick.
 They raised two chicks in 2010, 2012, and 2013, and I believe a single chick in 2011, but I was out of the loop that year.

 These maps give a general view of the location.
 As you drive along Calaveras you’ll pass the old nest on the tower, easily visible.
 There’s a pasture gate at that location, and just beyond it (driving north) is a pull-out under the trees where you can park.
 Parking is limited, three cars, roughly, and on a couple of occasions I’ve found it occupied by cows that have let themselves out of the pastures and taken advantage of the shade…